-Next up: a late medieval masterpiece and one of the most unorthodox depictions of the Virgin Mary in art history.
-Jean Fouquet was commissioned to paint this diptych by Etienne Chevalier, treasurer to France's King Charles VII.
+Next up: a late Medieval masterpiece and one of the most unorthodox strange paintings of the Virgin Mary in art history.
+Jean Fouquet was commissioned to paint this diptych by Etienne Chevalier, treasurer to France’s King Charles VII.
 The left panel depicts the patron with St. Stephen, the first Christian martyr.
 That part is pretty straightforward.
-For our purposes today, we'll focus on the right panel, also known as Madonna Surrounded by Seraphim and Cherubim.
+For our purposes today, we’ll focus on the right panel, also known as Madonna Surrounded by Seraphim and Cherubim.

 Sorel was actually more than a mistress who happened to bear the King several children.
 She was also one of his trusted counselors.
 During an ill-fated war, Sorel used her charm to gain the financial backing of the wealthy nobles, which in turn aided France in securing its borders.
 To thank her, Charles made her three children legitimate and promoted her to be his official mistress.
 In fact, she was the first mistress to be given this title.
 Said title came with many benefits, including a salary, private chambers, and a substantial place at court.
 As you could imagine, church officials as well as the King’s own son weren’t thrilled about this.
 Alas, the pregnant Agnes dropped dead not long after, likely due to mercury poisoning.